Rockport station: Modern improvements

 However, due to the construction of the Greenbush Line and four infill stations on the Framingham/Worcester Line, funds were not immediately available to implement these goals.
-In 2006, as an interim solution, the MBTA built a mini-high platform to render the station handicapped accessible.
+In 2006, as an interim solution, the MBTA built a mini-high platform to make the station accessible.
 The $70,000 platform took ten weeks to construct and opened on June 28, 2006.

 In 2007, the MBTA completed an alternatives analysis of the layover facility.
 Several alternatives involved improvements to the existing site, while others looked at moving to a completely new yard at Piggery Crossing on Eastern Avenue (near the old Bass Rocks station site).
 All would have closed the Pooles Lane crossing and created a new street entrance and larger parking lot in the existing layover yard space.
 The Piggery Crossing layover alternatives minimized land-taking at the station area, but were more expensive and impacted a designated town historic space.
 In 2008, the MBTA began planning to implement Alternative A1, which would have created a modernized 4-track layover facility at the station with an engine shed to minimize noise from locomotives.
 The project was to be completed in 2011.
 The agency awarded a $1.2 million design contract in June 2008.
 However, after several years of delays, the improvements were tacitly canceled by the MBTA due to disagreements between the town and the MBTA over the project scope and funding.

 In June 2013, the MBTA released plans for a less ambitious improvements project.
-Ground power for locomotives is to be upgraded from 175 and 200 amps to 600 amps to eliminate long-term idling, while a bus shelter and information kiosk are to be installed for use by the Cape Ann Transportation Authority.
+Ground power for locomotives would be upgraded from 175 and 200 amps to 600 amps to eliminate long-term idling, while a bus shelter and information kiosk would be installed for use by the Cape Ann Transportation Authority.
 The then-$2.8 million project was to be partially funded by $1.2 million in federal earmarks obtained during the previous project planning phase, without need for local monies.
 The MBTA originally planned to advertise for bids by the end of 2013 and complete the project in late 2014.